JoshuaKGoldberg/emoji-blast/README.md

 1. Go to `emojisplosion-demo/src/examples`
   - The `/basics` folder contains examples highlighting the configurable properties that can be passed into `emojisplosion()` and `emojisplosions()`
-  - The `/fun-stuff` folder contains the "less-basic" examples
+  - The `/fun-stuff` folder contains the not-so-basic examples
 2. Follow `fun-stuff/example-template` or the below code snippet to create a new example explosion
 3. Go to `emojisplosion-demo/src/components/side-bar/side-bar.js`
 4. Import `*` from your new example file at the top of `side-bar.js` following convention